-- These are secondary brain tumors that have spread from primary tumors of the lung, breast, kidney, colon or skin (melanoma) or from other organs
+- Metastatic brain tumors and lesions arising from primary tumors of the breast, kidney, colon, skin (melanoma), uterus or other organs

 - Acoustic neuroma (vestibular schwannoma)